 Monday, June 17, 1:30 p.m.

 Former US Congressman Steve Israel takes on the gun industry and gun rights extremists in his new novel about the powerful gun industry, a small Long Island town, and Washington politics.
 Israel represented a Long Island district in Congress for almost 16 years, retiring in January 2017.
 He helped write anti-gun violence legislation, but finally left Congress in frustration, realizing that the current Congress would not pass gun control laws.
-As one of only nine members of the House Democratic leadership, Israel has a singular behind-the-scenes understanding of how Washington works.
+As a member of the House Democratic leadership, Israel has a singular behind-the-scenes understanding of how Washington works.

 6th ANNUAL CHELSEA GALLERY TOUR & Café

 Thursday, May 9, 11:00 a.m.